johnnywagner/MnMSCC/README.md

 # Elektron Monomachine Single Cycle Chord Generator

-This program generates single-cycle just intonation chord waveforms for the Elektron Monomachine with full control over the generation parameters, waveform type, and inversion positions.
-The program will also append user specified files to the end of the output list.
+This program generates single-cycle just intonation chord waveforms for the Elektron Monomachine giving the user control over the generation parameters, waveform type, and inversion/voicing positions to generate.
+The program will also append user specified files to the end of the output list for quick importing into Elektron's C6 software.

 This tool is based on [original code by lucianon](https://github.com/len/SCC), adding to its functionality & specializing it for use with Elektron's C6 software & Monomachine Synthesizer.
+My desire to make this program was originally inspired by Elektronauts forum user Veets in [this video](https://www.youtube.com/watch?v=6O-p-Kbrt9o)

 ## Usage
 In the "Generation Controls & Chord Defintions" section of `MnMSCC.py` the below parameters are availible to edit to quickly make changes to what chords the program generates.
 They are all off/on swtiches except `onlyGenXInversion` which can be an integer value, whos "off" position is also 0.